mirogon/docs/Blender/BlenderGameAssetCreation.md

 - ### Remove/Hide bevel mod if you want to bake the bevels later
 - ### Remove every vertex that does not contribute to the geometry or could be useful for material seperation
 - ### Triangulate mesh at the end maybe with triangulate mod maybe not
+- ### Use high poly details that define the silhouette, need shadows or are too big to bake to a normal map
+- ### Use the right shading with custom normals on the low poly model aswell

 <br>
 <div id="3"></div>